Lukewh/charmers-tools/docs/getstarted/examples/realtime-syslog-analytics.md

 # Realtime Syslog Analytics

 A six-unit big data cluster that includes Hadoop 2.7.3.
-It provides an environment for analysing syslog events in Apache Zeppelin web notebooks. {link_details}
+It provides an environment for analysing syslog events in Apache Zeppelin web notebooks. {details_link}

 **Requires**: {requires_cli_link}